ashanoulu/helsinki_city_bike_app/README.md

 2. Back-end application (Spring boot)
 3. Front-end application (VueJs)

-In each project, it contains a seperate README file with execution instructions.
+Each project, contains a separate README file with execution instructions.

-Note - Data import project - Validate data and migrate data from Excel to MySql DB
+Note - Data import project -> Validate data and migrate data from Excel to MySql DB

 In this project it consists of large data sets.
 Because of the easiness I used python script to import data to MySql DB.
 To getting started first you can create database by running the SpringBoot application or using SQL script is available in Data import project and Back-end project.